Notarise-gov-sg/hiring-devops/README.md

 ## Guiding principles

-In this team, we value the following, and will lookout for implementations that adhere to these principals, therefore solutions that encompasses these principals will be highly valued and preferred.
+In this team, we value the following, and will lookout for implementations that adhere to these principles, therefore solutions that encompasses these principles will be highly valued and preferred.

 ### Everything as code over manual processes